Ontotext-AD/graphdb-aws-deployment-guide/docs/emergency-maintenance/EMER-002.md

 # Recovering the Cluster

-The GraphDB cluster relies on quorum-based replication, meaning that the cluster should have over 50% alive nodes to be able to execute INSERT/DELETE operations.
+The GraphDB cluster relies on quorum-based replication, meaning the cluster should have over 50% alive nodes to be able to execute `INSERT/DELETE` operations.

 This ensures that there will always be a majority of GraphDB nodes that always have up-to-date data.

 ## Recovering Individual Nodes